Assessing Effectiveness and Implementation of an EHR Tool to Assess Heart Health Among Survivors (AH-HA)

 Time Frame: Baseline

 In the Baseline: Post-Visit Survey, survivors will complete a Tool Assessment questionnaire assessing whether or not they recall seeing or discussing the AH-HA tool with their provider and five questions assessing: how much they liked the tool, how helpful it was, how easy it was to understand, how much it improved their understanding, and if they would like to use this tool in the future.
-Patients will respond to 5 questions on a scale from strongly agree to strongly disagree.
+Questions were asked on a 5-point Likert scale from Strongly Agree to Strongly Disagree.
+Responses were categorizes as Agree/Strongly Agree or Neutral/Disagree/Strongly Disagree.
+Frequencies are presented for participants responding with Agree/Strongly Agree.

 Baseline